SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Experiments

 \section{Experiments}

-In this section, to validate the effectiveness of our image harmonization pipeline, we first compare our method with state-of-the-art methods both qualitatively and quantitatively.
-Then we compare our neural illumination descriptor against the common illumination representation (i.e., HDR illumination maps) to demonstrate its advantages in terms of rendering quality.
+To validate the effectiveness of our image harmonization pipeline, we first compare our method with several state-of-the-art methods.
+Then we compare our neural illumination descriptor against the common illumination representation (i.e., HDR illumination maps) and our neural shading bases against the spherical harmonic bases to demonstrate their advantages in terms of rendering quality.
+A user study on real data is also conducted to confirm the effectiveness of our method.
 Finally, we perform extensive ablation studies to illustrate the contribution of each component of our framework in isolation.